vck3000/ProAvalon/README.md

 > cd path/to/parent/folder
 > git clone https://github.com/vck3000/ProAvalon.git
 > cd ProAvalon
+> git checkout newPA
 ```

-1. Install node modules.
+2. Install node modules.
 Local installation of the packages is required for intellisense.

 ```
 > npm install # this will install lerna in the root directory